How to use clinical reasoning in pharmacy

 Current pharmacy practice

 Pharmacists need to be able to competently manage patients to provide advice, treatment or onward signposting to others to ensure appropriate care.
 They also need to understand how a diagnosis has been reached.
 Studies have shown that clinical reasoning is a skill poorly performed and/or poorly articulated by pharmacists[3–6].
-Mnemonics such as WWHAM (see Table 2) and ASMETHOD (see Table 3) are traditionally taught in pharmacy training to guide patient consultations[7].
-Although mnemonics can be useful to support the exploration of specific disease aetiology or presentation, using them as the sole approach to information gathering in a patient consultation can hinder decision-making[8].
-Mnemonics aid information gathering but fail to consider the relevance of the information.
+Mnemonics such as WWHAM (see Table 2) and ASMETHOD (see Table 3) have historically been widely advocated to guide information gathering during patient consultations[7].
+However, their usefulness has been questioned and studies have shown that sole reliance on such methods leads to frequent incorrect diagnoses[8].
+This is primarily owing to mnemonics being a generic ‘one size fits all’ approach that fails to consider the relevance of the information provided by the patient, which shapes subsequent information gathering.
 Additionally, asking set questions in a set order means that questions irrelevant to the examined condition might be asked, making the information acquired of little use[9]

 Clinical reasoning processes